maduce/fosscad-host/README.md

 ```bash
 :~$ sudo crontab -e
 ```
 This might ask you to pick an editor and you can pick you favorite editor, i.e., ```nano```.
-From then on it will open a text file where you can add the follow to have```cron.sh``` run every 24 hours:
+From then on it will open a text file where you can add the following to have```cron.sh``` run every 24 hours:

 ```bash
 0 */24 * * * /home/user/fosscad-host/testing/cron.sh